Need to talk? Call 1800 882 436.

 • extra sleep

-Babies can be given paracetamol or ibuprofen in liquid form to relieve uncomfortable symptoms such as pain.
-Make sure to read the label for the recommended dose.
+Babies can take paracetamol or ibuprofen in liquid form to relieve uncomfortable symptoms, such as pain.
+Make sure to read the label for the recommended dose based on your child's age and weight.

 Like babies, young children with infections also need rest, warmth, nourishing food and plenty of fluids.

 You can give older children paracetamol as tablets.
-Be sure to use them only as recommended and to store them out of the child's reach.
+Be sure to give them only as recommended on the packaging, and to store them out of the child's reach.

 Things to remember:

-• Colds and flu should get better in a week to 10 days.
+• Colds and flu should get better in around 7 to 10 days.

 • Watch for breathing problems and other infections if your child has a cold or flu.